 1.2.
 Customize your table view

 To customize what you see in your workspace while still keeping all the information, you can hide or move certain columns.
-In this exercise we will hide the Height_units column (you don’t need this column to complete your mission).
+In this exercise you'll hide the Height_units column (you don’t need this column to complete your mission).

 Hide the Heights_unit column